Skip to content

 assert Motor.value is True

-The force() context manager scopes forces to a block and cleans up automatically:
+The forced() context manager scopes forces to a block and cleans up automatically:

 def test_fault_during_operation():